 - Get a HELOC (Home Equity Line of Credit)

 - Do a cash-out refinance

 Getting into those details and putting your equity to its best use is covered in the Return on Equity module.

 To get your complete real estate investing ROI, you simply need to add up each return.
 Fortunately, you don’t need to do this manually as our rental property analysis spreadsheet can do the work.

 Remember, The Return on Investment Quadrant™ analyzes the return for the first year.
 It’s a powerful way to see if the property makes sense as an investment now.

 The rest of this course will walk you through a couple of examples.
 Hopefully, you have the conceptual idea down on the four ways you make money in real estate.
 Now, let’s plug in a few example properties.

-The first one is a real rental property that I helped a client purchase in 2019 for $190,000.
-It's a 3 bedroom, 2 bathroom condo in Aurora that we found on the MLS.
-Generally speaking, these are some of the best cash flowing properties we're seeing in Denver in 2019.
+The first one is a real cash flow investment property that I helped a client purchase in 2019 for $190,000.
+It’s a 3 bedroom, 2 bathroom condo in Aurora that we found on the MLS.
+Generally speaking, these are some of the best cash flowing properties we’re seeing in Denver in 2019.